techatpark/website/site/content/posts/beyond-ci-cd.md

 To address technical debt and keep our codebase up-to-date, we implemented these steps:

-1. **Automated Dependency Updates**: We use the [Maven Versions](https://www.mojohaus.org/versions/versions-maven-plugin/index.html) plugin with its "Upgrade" goal.
+1. **Detect Version Upgrades**: We use the [Maven Versions](https://www.mojohaus.org/versions/versions-maven-plugin/index.html) plugin with its "update-*" goals.
 It checks for the latest versions of our dependencies.
 If it finds updates, it creates a backup file named `pom.xml.versionsBackup` and updates the `pom.xml` file with the new versions.

 ```sh
 mvn versions:update-parent versions:update-properties
 ```

-2. **Build Failure on Pending Upgrades**: To enforce these updates, we use the [Maven Enforcer](https://maven.apache.org/enforcer/maven-enforcer-plugin/usage.html) plugin.
-It checks for the existence of the `pom.xml.versionsBackup` file.
+2. **Enforce Build Failure**: [Maven Enforcer](https://maven.apache.org/enforcer/maven-enforcer-plugin/usage.html) plugin checks for the existence of the `pom.xml.versionsBackup` file.
 If this file is found, indicating pending upgrades, the build will fail.
 This ensures updates are addressed promptly.

 ```sh
 mvn clean package
 ```

-3. **To manage exceptions**: Allow specific dependencies to be excluded from upgrades when necessary, we can configure exclusions.
+3. **Exclude exceptions**: Allow specific dependencies to be excluded from upgrades when necessary, we can configure exclusions.
 This flexibility ensures critical or incompatible updates can be managed without stopping the entire upgrade process.

 ## FAQ